 - Establishment of policies, systems and workflows to track uptake

 The OECD’s Reference Framework for Assessing the Scientific and Socio-Economic Impact of Research Infrastructure provides a framework of 58 indicators for monitoring the outcomes and impact of research infrastructure.
-While not all 58 indicators are relevant to every project, funded projects are advised to develop their monitoring plans in accordance with at least some of these indicators.
-In addition, funded projects should also consider other additional indicators relevant to their projects.
+While not all 58 indicators are relevant to every project, projects are advised to develop their monitoring plans in accordance with at least some of these indicators.
+In addition, projects should also consider other additional indicators relevant to their projects.

 Implementation Work Packages